Ezike/Ezike/README.md

 My name is Ezike Tobenna.
 I'm an Android Engineer at [Paystack](https://paystack.com)

-I enjoy developing for Android 🤖, and I think my favorite thing to talk about is software architecture.
+I enjoy developing for Android 🤖

+I think my favorite thing to talk about is software architecture.

 Thanks for checking out my profile.